Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field

 where we have to insert functions $x^i(x^0)$ in $s(x)$ for a given geodesic.
 Its general solution is

 where the integral is taken along geodesic from point $x_0$ to $x$.
-For any internal point of the spacetime $\big(x^0\big)^2+d_0>0$ due to Eq.~(\ref{abdvfd}), and, therefore, the integral converges.
-This means that any internal point of the spacetime is reached by geodesics at a finite value of the canonical parameter as it should be.
+For any internal point of the space-time $\big(x^0\big)^2+d_0>0$ due to Eq.~(\ref{abdvfd}), and, therefore, the integral converges.
+This means that any internal point of the space-time is reached by geodesics at a finite value of the canonical parameter as it should be.
 So, we have to analyze points at time infinities

 and at singular boundary.